metabrainz/troi-recommendation-playground/README.md

 ### Installation for Development

 Note: If you have trouble installing nmslib, it is optional.
-See above.
+Remove nsmlib from the install command below:

 **Linux and Mac**